haberdashPI/vscode-master-key/notes.md

         - [ ] cleanup coverage file generation in integration tests
         - [ ] get coverage to be optional during integration tests
     - [ ] generate coverage output during CI
+        - [ ] running electron with `NODE_V8_COVERAGE` fails, but I can't
+              see the output because of the way xvfb is getting run, plan is to use https://github.com/marketplace/actions/cache-apt-packages
+              to install and cache xvfb and hopefully by running this directly within the call to `mise` I should be able to see the output from the application

 1. Start translating each of the tests into unit/integration tests as appropriate
     - [x] simpleMotion.ux.mts translated into unit test